 For Alicia, the collaboration between the government and the people of the Philippines is key to overcoming COVID-19.
 “This is the time that people and the government should be collaborating and helping each other.
 If everyone follows the instructions and executive orders, I think we can conquer COVID-19.”

 Hope for the future

 When asked about her hopes for the future, Alicia answers: “I wish to see people become resilient, to see them being equipped with knowledge and that they will be able to help themselves to survive in times of crisis.”

 She emphasized the importance of the Filipino Purok system in achieving this, not just for a select few, but for every single resident of Jagobiao.

 “The Purok system is a clustering of the community.
 This means you divide a community into smaller clusters.
 It is the easiest way to gather people, to teach them and to identify the most vulnerable.
 The system allows you to do local planning in a much larger setting so that everyone is catered to.”

 Five months into the pandemic, Alicia and other urban farmers in Jagobiao are not only growing food for themselves and their families; as a part of the COVID-19 response of Cordaid and Partners for Resilience, they have successfully worked on mitigation and established economic resilience.

 They are teaching new communities surrounding Jagobiao how to expand urban farming and are selling the harvest from their own city farms to provide food baskets to support other families.

-In the last week, urban farmers in Jagobiao earned 864 US Dollars from selling vegetables, and the demand is increasing.
+In the last week, urban farmers in Jagobiao earned 864 USD from selling vegetables, and the demand is increasing.
 Developing alternative income-generating activities in the face of COVID-19 is an important strategy, especially when the lost jobs might never return.